 Why could it be beneficial?

-When you think about it, cannabis and working out sort of go hand in hand.
-Sort of.
-An indica strain may not be much help, but a sativa strain may cause you to experience a “get up and go” attitude.
+A strong indica may not be of much help if your intent is to get on those shoes and go for a run, but a sativa strain may cause you to experience a “get up and go” attitude.
 For someone who needs a bit of motivation to get moving, this could be beneficial.
-That being said, it’s still too early to make a conclusive judgment on cannabis’s efficacy as a workout supplement.
-We need more research to be conducted into how effective THC and CBD are in terms of boosting energy, promoting workout gains, or helping with muscle recovery.
+That being said, official government health bodies are not ready to make a conclusive judgment on cannabis’s efficacy as a workout supplement.
+They feel that we need more research to be conducted into how effective THC and CBD are in terms of boosting energy, promoting workout gains, or helping with muscle recovery.

 Even just in terms of a reward system, cannabis could be used to help get you moving.
 Maybe you have an edible at home that you’re waiting to try, but you also want to go to the gym.
-Some people may find that reward of an edible after a workout enough of a motivator to get their workout done.
+Some people may find the reward of an edible after a workout to be enough motivation to get their workout done.
 Some people also say that consuming cannabis before doing a more peaceful exercise regime, like yoga, can help keep your mind clear and be more present during the activity.
-Again, there is little-to-no scientific evidence to back this up.

 Could topicals be the link between cannabis and working out?